Information Bulletin 91-2

 Minnesota's nursing home rules state that nursing facilities may not admit persons under 16 years of age.
-Nursing facilities that wish to admit children under 16 years of age must seek a waiver from the Minnesota Department of Health (MDH), Compliance Monitoring Division.
+Nursing facilities that wish to admit children under 16 years of age must seek a waiver from the Minnesota Department of Health (MDH), Health Regulation Division.
 Historically, requests for admission of children to nursing homes have been infrequent.
 Waiver requests have been submitted on an individual basis, and typically involve the admission of only one child to the requesting facility.
 To date, all waivers for admission of a child have been granted.

 The number of requests for admission of children to nursing homes has been increasing in recent months, including requests for multiple admissions to a single facility.
 Indications from the Minnesota Department of Health, Minnesota Children with Special Health Needs Program, the Department of Human Services, Children's Services Division, and community and professional organizations, are that the number of children needing skilled care will continue to increase.
 Because this is a relatively new and probable growth area in nursing facility care, it is important that the Department have information that the needs of this population will be met by the nursing facility.
 As a result, the Department has revised the information needed to evaluate waiver requests for the admission of children to nursing homes.

 If you have questions about waiver guidelines, or need additional information, please call (651) 201-4101.